 Now that we’ve tackled transportation type, the next question is: How long is my trip ?

 If your trip is a weekend and you don’t need a lot, a duffle bag or backpack works!
 If you have special activities, are bringing specific gear for your activities, or require multiple outfits, then a small carry-on can work, as long as it fits with your mode of transportation from question #1.

 Again, if you don’t need much, 3-5 days worth of items can still fit nicely into a duffle or large travel backpack.
 If you’re travelling by plane or car, a suitcase won’t hinder you at all either.

 For these trips, my preference is a large carry-on.
 With smart packing tips like packing cubes and a travel capsule wardrobe, I can make this work without laundry access.

-While I can still make this work in a large carry-on suitcase, above 3 weeks, I usually cave and take a checked bag, because I usually need my tech gear, a blowdryer, and other things that take up space.
+While I can still make this work in a large carry-on suitcase, above 3 weeks, I usually cave and take a checked bag, because I need my tech gear, a blowdryer, and other things that take up space.

 Do I need to be nimble and hands-free?

 If Yes, I vote Backpack or duffle all the way.
 If you want to be comfortable, a backpack will help you distribute your weight evenly for a more ergonomic fit.
 A duffle has its perks too, but the best is a bag that can do both and be worn multiple ways.